 Where can I find psychological support?

 During the course of their studies, many students struggle with mental health problems.
 Regardless of whether this is for study-related or personal reasons, the University of Vienna and the Austrian Studentsâ Union (ĂH) offer support to help anyone that is struggling.
 The ĂH has several services to support you in case of difficulties.
-You can find the helpline, where you can get advice anonymously over the phone, as well as further information on the ĂH Helpline website.
-You can also contact the Psychological Student Counselling Service (Psychologische Studierendenberatung), which, like the ĂH counselling centres, is responsible for helping with various problems.
-Here, too, everything is treated confidentially; you can find more detailed information on the website of the Psychological Student Counselling Service.
+You can find the helpline, where you can get advice anonymously over the phone, as well as further information on their website.

 Where can I get help, advice and guidance?

-Recognition of courses and exams website of the SSC.
-If you have specific questions ("Can I get course X recognized for course Y"), you can ask the corresponding (vice-) Director of studies.
+You can find some information on the SSC website.
+If you have specific questions (âCan I get course X recognized for course Yâ), you can ask the corresponding (vice-)director of studies.

-Admission admission website.
-If you have any specific questions, you can ask via the admission office contact form.
+Information on the admission procedure is available on the admission website.
+If you have any specific questions, you can ask via the admission officeâs contact form.

 The Austrian Studentsâ Unionâs Department of Education and Politics (german: Referat fĂŒr Bildung und Politik, Bipol) can support you in matters of study law, e.g. if you have concerns about an examination or assessment that has not gone correctly.
 You can then contact the Bipol team, who will advise you on how to proceed.
 In more difficult cases, the Bipol can also help you to contact the relevant departments at the university.
-You can find more information on the
+You can find more information on the Bipol website.
+They might also be able to help you with other legal matters regarding your life as a student, for example bad landlords.

-Social and financial topics Sozref website.
+Social and financial topics

 The Austrian Studentsâ Unionâs Department for social affairs (german: Referat fĂŒr Soziales, Sozref) is there to help with social and financial matters, e.g. with scholarships, insurance, tuition fees and studying while working and/or caring for a child.
 They also have various brochures on those topics.
-You can find more information on the

-Topics for international students and those looking to study abroad as well as issues with racism website of the Office for international Affairs.
+Topics for international students and those looking to study abroad as well as issues with racism

 The Austrian Studentsâ Unionâs Office for international Affairs (german: Referat fĂŒr internationale Angelegenheiten) is there for incoming students.
 They have lots of information about housing, study conditions, necessary permits and more.
-You can find more information on the

 The Austrian Studentâs Unionâs Office for International students and Antiracism Work (german: Referat fĂŒr internationale Studierende und antirassistische Arbeit) has information regarding admission requirements and everything you might need as an international student looking to study in Vienna as well as other counseling options.
 They can inform about German or pre-study courses, scholarships, health insurance or student visas.
-You can find more information on the website of the Office for International students and Antiracism work.
 This Office is also the right place to go regarding racism.

 You can find some information regarding student mobility on the website of the international office as well as on the SSC website, including contacts for questions specific to the Erasmus programme in mathematics.
-One of those contactsâ webpage , Prof. Bruins website on Erasmus, may also be the source for you.
+One of those contactsâ, Prof. Bruinâs webpage may also be the source for you.

-Matters regarding accessibility and studying with barriers website of the Office for Accessibility.
+Matters regarding accessibility and studying with barriers

 The Austrian Studentsâ Unionâs Office for Accessibility (german: Referat fĂŒr Barrierefreiheit) is there to support neurodivergent, disabled, chronically and mentally ill students.
 They offer counselling and work to get rid of barriers at our university.
-You can find more information on the

-LGBTQIA* and/or FLINTA* topics as well as issues with sexism, homophobia, biphobia or transphobia website of the Office for Queer Affairs.
+LGBTQIA* and/or FLINTA* topics as well as issues with sexism, homophobia, biphobia or transphobia

 The Austrian Studentsâ Unionâs Office for Queer Affairs (german: Referat fĂŒr queere Angelegenheiten, Queerref) can advise you on queer topics and also works to create more acceptance and support.
-You can find more information on the

 The Austrian Studentsâ Unionâs Feminist Office focuses on supporting students affected by sexism while being FLINTA*-inclusive.
-You can find more information on the website of the Feminist Office.

 Both of these Offices work together to look after the funding pot for queer feminist young scientists.

-What if I don't know exactly where to go? contact us and we can forward you to the appropriate source.
+What if I don't know exactly where to go?

 Not a problem!
 We can help with that.
-Just
+Just contact us and we can forward you to the appropriate source.

 Names and terms - What does "XY" mean?

 The Curriculum defines the strucure of your degree programme and contains descriptions of all the courses you have to complete, usually alongside a recommended study path.
-You can find it on the
+You can find it on the SSC website under the entry for your degree programme.

-Was is the students' union fee? u:space under "Financial matters".
+The studentsâ union fee is a certain amount of money you have to transfer to the university before each semester.
+You can find the exact amount, the deadline and instructions on how to transfer the money on u:space under âFinancial mattersâ.
 If you do not pay the fee on time (by 31 October in the winter semester and by 31 March in the summer semester), you will be exmatriculated and therefore excluded from your studies.
 You are only able to resume your studies one semester later.

 What does "validating your u:card" mean?